YashNigam11/Erc20Wallet/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+### Features
+Display ERC20 token balances for a specified address.
+Transfer ERC20 tokens to other addresses.
+### Technologies
+React
+Web3.js
+Material-UI
 ### step 1: connect wallet using metamask
 ### step 2: check balance of any address on ethereum chain for those tokens that are available in drop-down
 ### step 3: for trasnfer token I used WETH token from Sepolia chain to transfer the token you can use the same